jeffskinnerbox/ntp-clock/GIT-SECRET.md

 ## Step 4: Revealing the Secret Later
 You can decrypt files with the `git secret reveal` command, or send the contents to `stdout` with the `git secret cat` command.
-If you used a password on your GPG key, it will ask you for your password.
+If you used a password on your GPG key ring, it will ask you for your password.

 ## Step 5: Adding Someone to a Repository